Fever Pitch (2005 film): Plot

-7-year-old Ben Wrightman has just moved to Boston with his mother after his parents' divorce.
-His uncle Carl takes him to a Boston Red Sox game at Fenway Park to cheer him up.
-From that day on, he is a die-hard Red Sox fan for life.
+In 1980, 7-year-old Benjamin "Ben" Wrightman had just moved to Boston with his mother after his parents' divorce.
+His uncle Carl took him to a Boston Red Sox game at Fenway Park to cheer him up.
+From that day on, he was a die-hard Red Sox fan for life.

-23 years later, the adult Ben is still in Boston, working as a school teacher, and has inherited his uncle's season tickets.
+23 years later, Ben is still in Boston, working as a school teacher, and has inherited his uncle's season tickets since his death from cancer.
 Almost all of his possessions bear the Red Sox logo (except for his toilet paper, which is of the New York Yankees).
 On a school trip, Ben meets Lindsey Meeks, a successful, dedicated corporate executive, and they begin dating.

 Lindsey, who knows little about baseball or the Red Sox, learns about the Curse of the Bambino from Ben's stadium friends (including Al Waterman, a sponge salesman who also narrates the story).
 They continue attending the games together, but tension arises when Lindsey is up for a promotion and begins working on her laptop during the game.
-Lindsey is knocked out by a line drive foul and recovers but stops going to the games, suggesting Ben will have more fun if he goes with his friends.
+Lindsey is knocked unconscious by a line drive foul and recovers but stops going to the games, suggesting Ben will have more fun if he goes with his friends.

 Things get worse when Lindsey invites Ben to accompany her to Paris, and he declines because the Red Sox are in the heat of the pennant race.
 Before leaving, she tells Ben she might be pregnant.
-She expresses concern that he is more committed to the Red Sox than to her, and days later calls him and confirms she isn't pregnant.
-To prove he is not obsessed, he misses a game against the Yankees to escort Lindsey to her friend's birthday party.
+She expresses concern that he is more committed to the Red Sox than her, and days later, she calls him and confirms she isn't pregnant.

+To prove he is not obsessed, Ben misses a game against the Yankees to escort Lindsey to her friend's birthday party.
 Ben and Lindsey enjoy the party, and after making love, he tells her it was one of the best nights of his life.
 Moments later, he gets an ecstatic call from his friend Troy, who tells him the Sox overcame a seven-run deficit in the bottom of the ninth to pull off one of the greatest comebacks in team history.
 Ben becomes irate that he missed such a historic Red Sox moment, blaming Lindsey for making him miss the game.
-She is heartbroken, and they separate.
+She is heartbroken, and they break up.